A-Mikhail/MikhailAdamenko-Blog/_love/2018-04-15-Part2-Objects, Rooms and Conway's Rules.markdown

         sentence:sayHello("Josh")
     end

-Finally launch the LOVE game, in the terminal you should see two sentences with different names, or alternatively you can use Love's [graphics.print()](https://love2d.org/wiki/love.graphics.print) function to display the text on the game screen, to do it you need to remove print in method `sayHello(name)` and replace it by `return`:
+Finally launch the LÖVE game, in the terminal you should see two sentences with different names, or alternatively you can use LÖVE's [graphics.print](https://love2d.org/wiki/love.graphics.print) function to display the text on the game screen, to do it you need to remove print in method `sayHello(name)` and replace it by `return`:

     return self.text .. name .. self.greetingStr

-and in the `love.draw()` function print our text:
+and in the `love.draw` function print our text:

     function love.draw()
         love.graphics.setColor(1,1,1)